COVID-19 may have come and the curve is slowly going down. Whether there is a pandemic or not, we all have to get healthy stay healthy.

 Body-Building Foods or Proteins

-Our bodies need protein enriched foods because they help in body-building, proper growth, healthier muscles, and brains.
+Our bodies need protein-enriched foods because they help in body-building, proper growth, and healthier muscles, and brains.
 They include;

 Foods less in protein;